Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/3 CFU/3 - CS - Application Level - Web Technologies.md

     - Used for automated attacks.
 You can mark "payload positions" in a request (e.g., a password parameter) and have Burp send hundreds of requests, iterating through a list of values (like a password dictionary).

+In italy you cannot hack webapplicatin but you can setup a VM with a WebApp with some vulnerabilities.
+You can also use some Web Pages dedicated for hacking training.

 ---